 Within the urban matrix, green spaces play a valuable role in mitigating the detrimental impacts of urbanisation on biodiversity.
 Swimming pools converted to wildlife ponds ('converted pools') may provide a refuge for fauna, including birds and frogs, but also foraging habitat for bats.
 Bats occupy high trophic levels and are considered indicators of environmental change and can reflect wider-scale impacts on other biota.
-Initial assessment of converted pools in year 1 of monitoring revealed value of these pools for insectivorous bats, with nightly bat species richness and activity almost two-times greater than non-converted pools and creeks.
-Here we report on years two (2018), three (2019) and four (2020) of monitoring that assess the value of converted pools relative to other habitat elements (natural creeks, non-converted pools, sediment ponds/wetlands, golf course dams, backyards/parks and bushland) in the urban matrix using acoustic surveys in autumn.
-In 2020, COVID-19 restrictions allowed for a subset (56 %) of sites to be sampled, with access to some backyards and public spaces (golf courses) unavailable.
-Urban parks were sampled as an alternative to backyards that were unable to be sampled, and large waterways were included as an additional habitat type.
-Fifteen bat taxa were recorded across all sites, including seven threatened species.
-Nightly species richness and activity of bats was highest at golf course dams, sediment ponds/wetlands and large waterways, though both response variables were greater in 2019 and 2020 relative to 2018 for golf course dams.
-Activity at converted and non-converted pools was mostly attributed to urban adapted generalist species, Gould's Wattled Bat Chalinolobus gouldii and Eastern Bentwing Bat Miniopterus orianae oceanensis, whereas the threatened specialist bat species Large-footed Myotis macropus was only detected at golf course dams, sediment ponds/wetlands, large waterways and creeks.
-The annual trend for activity was stable for most species in years 2-4, except M. orianae oceanensis, which showed a decline across all habitat types between 2019 and 2020.
-This species may have been impacted by the 2019 fires that heavily impacted forests surrounding one of its three known major maternity roosts.
-We recommend that monitoring is extended into the future to continue to track trends in bat activity, particularly for M. orianae oceanensis that roosts within the LGA, but also to assess how the value of converted pools for bats may change over time.
-We suggest that sites used in the current study should be resurveyed annually.
-Targeted research is needed to identify roosting habitat for some species via radio-tracking or acoustic surveys of subterranean structures (e.g., stormwater culverts).
+Initial assessment of converted pools in year 1 of monitoring revealed value of these pools for insectivorous bats, with nightly bat species richness and activity almost two-times greater than creeks in spring.
+Here we report on years two to six (2018-2022) of monitoring that assessed the value of converted pools relative to other habitat elements (natural creeks, non-converted pools, sediment ponds/wetlands, golf course dams, backyards/parks and bushland) in the urban matrix using acoustic surveys, all of which were carried out in autumn unlike year one.
+This is the first study of its kind that documents spatial and temporal trends for urban insectivorous bats across multiple habitat elements.
+In 2022, 57 sites were sampled.
+Across six years of monitoring, sixteen bat taxa were recorded, including eight threatened species.
+Nightly bat species richness and activity was greatest at golf course dams and lowest at bushland creeks.
+Species richness fluctuated among years at all treatments but these fluctuations were not significant, with the exception of backyards/parks which had a 60 % reduction in species richness in 2021 compared to 2018.
+The trajectory of trends for total bat activity also fluctuated among years at all treatments.
+Golf course dams had 67 % greater activity in 2019 (drought) compared to 2018 whereas sediment ponds/wetlands had 69 % higher activity in 2019 compared to 2022, suggesting these areas may be especially important during periods of drought.
+Activity at converted and nonconverted pools was mostly attributed to urban adapted generalist species, Gould's Wattled Bat Chalinolobus gouldii and Eastern Bent-wing Bat Miniopterus orianae oceanensis, whereas the specialist bat species Large-footed Myotis Myotis macropus was only detected at golf course dams, sediment ponds/wetlands, large waterways and creeks.
+Although three species (C. dwyeri; R. megaphyllus and S. rueppellii) were recorded at converted pools but not at nonconverted pools or backyards/parks, detections were uncommon.
+The annual trend for activity was species- and habitat-specific in years 2-6, except M. orianae oceanensis, which maintained low activity or showed a >56 % decline in activity after black summer fires in 2020 and 2021, with some recovery in 2022.
+We recommend that monitoring be continued to track trends in bat activity, particularly for M. orianae oceanensis that roosts within the LGA, but also to assess how the value of converted pools and other habitat types changes over time for bats, including the influence of recent wet years of 2021-2022.
+We suggest that sites used in the current study should be resurveyed annually and that systematic annual monitoring and targeted research is undertaken at key M. orianae oceanensis roosts.
+Targeted research is also needed to identify roosting habitat for other species via radio-tracking or acoustic surveys of subterranean structures (e.g., stormwater culverts).
 These sites that are considered critical habitat for bats may then be incorporated into annual monitoring.